 Amazing isn’t it.
-With all the engineering sophistication that goes into today’s bicycles, whether they be road going racers or off-road mountain bikes, perineal (that’s the ‘crotch’) discomfort has yet to be properly remedied…….
-UNTIL NOW, THAT IS!
+With all the engineering sophistication that goes into today’s bicycles, whether they be road going racers or off-road mountain bikes, perineal (that’s the ‘crotch’) discomfort had yet to be properly remedied……. until we came along!

 “Current sports saddle design, without exception, results in the downward pressure of the rider’s weight being almost entirely concentrated on the delicate perineal area (or crotch as it’s more widely known)…. it’s no wonder that cycling is such a pain!”

 There are nose-less ‘medical saddles’, of course, but have you ever tried steering a bike at speed on one of those, let alone just stay on it – (some say it feels like pedaling a bike while sitting on a soccer ball, making a bike feel tipsy, particularly when you’re reaching down for any reason, like to grab a water bottle or adjust a shoe strap.
 There’s nothing between your thighs and nothing to slide forward onto.
 When you turn your hips, the bike doesn’t turn with you.
 You feel like you’re on a perch, separate from the bike instead of at one with it).